Sam Kane

 Sam Kane, a former educator in the Conejo Valley Unified School District, is a Ventura County Educators’ Hall of Fame inductee.
 He has been honored by the California Legislature, California State Assembly, Johns Hopkins University, and Amgen.
 He is known for his teaching and counseling innovations, anti-bullying programs, and development of school bees and bowls.

 Early life

-Kane was born in Poland and lived in Israel before emigrating to the United States.
+Kane was born in Lodz, Poland and lived in Israel before emigrating to the United States.
 He was raised in Boyle Heights, Los Angeles, California as well as the Fairfax District of Los Angeles.
 His father was a watchmaker and weaver by trade, at one time working as a weaver for textile designer Maria Kipp, and also running his own watchmaking and repair business.
 Kane's mother, a trained artist and graphic designer, worked part-time as a self-employed tailor.

 Education

 Kane was a student at Roosevelt High School, where he was class president, and Fairfax High School.
 Kane attended UCLA, majoring in mathematics.
 He then transferred to California State University, Northridge (CSUN) so he could earn his teaching credential in mathematics, as UCLA did not have a teaching program at the time.
 He graduated from CSUN in 1972 with a B.A. in mathematics and a minor in journalism.
 He returned to CSUN to earn his Masters in Education, Educational Psychology, and Counseling & Guidance.
 In 1981, he earned his license in Marriage, Family, and Child Therapy.